VyLanTran/RoyalCinemaWebApp/README.md

 <br><br><br>

 <div>
   <div>Finally, the app is responsive for all screen sizes.
 This is the app's view from a mobile screen.
-For small screens, the navbar contains a toggle button that shows drop-down menu when being clicked </div>
+For small screens, the navbar contains a toggle button that shows a drop-down menu when being clicked </div>
   <br>
   <div>
     <img width="500" alt="9" src="https://user-images.githubusercontent.com/85639418/217896428-173a6774-6e1e-45d8-ba70-4f763e62a053.png">